Shemplo/Functional-Java/README.md

        // Instance from `pure` function
        Applicative <F <Integer, Integer>>
           pure = $$ (applicative.pure (), a -> a + 5);
-       // Applying function on value in Applicative Applicative <Integer> int1 = $$ (ᐸⴲⴲᐳ (), applicative, pure);
+       // Applying function (not pure) on value in Applicative Applicative <Integer> int1 = $$ (ᐸⴲⴲᐳ (), applicative, pure);
-       Applicative <Integer> int2 = $$ (liftA (), a -> a + 3, int1);
+       // Applying function (pure) on value in Applicative Applicative <Integer> int2 = $$ (liftA (), a -> a + 3, int1);

        System.out.println (base);  // Applicative <Integer> 16